Adaptive Tuning of Parameterized Traffic Controllers via Multi-Agent Reinforcement Learning: Introduction

 \section{Introduction}

-The continuous growth in traffic demand is placing increasing pressure on existing transportation infrastructures, including both urban and freeway networks.
+The continuous growth in traffic demand is placing increasing pressure on existing transportation infrastructure, including both urban and freeway networks.
 When traffic demand surpasses road capacity, congestion arises, leading to substantial environmental, economic, and societal consequences.
 Passengers experience longer and less predictable commutes and are exposed to higher levels of vehicle emissions.
-To mitigate these issues, a variety of traffic control strategies have been developed and some have been successfully deployed in real-world settings \cite{papageorgiou2003review}.
-For instance, traffic signal control at urban intersections has been shown to reduce the total time spent (TTS) by all vehicles, while ramp metering and variable speed limits are commonly applied on freeways to manage vehicle flow efficiently \cite{papageorgiou2003freeway}.
+To mitigate these issues, a variety of traffic control strategies have been developed and some have been successfully deployed in real-world settings \cite{de2017traffic}.
+For instance, traffic signal control at urban intersections has been shown to reduce the total time spent (TTS) by all vehicles, while ramp metering and route guidance are commonly applied on freeways to manage vehicle flow efficiently \cite{siri2021freeway}.

 Traditional approaches, such as fixed-time traffic signal control, determine signal cycles offline to minimize delays under expected traffic conditions.
 These methods are straightforward to implement and maintain, but they lack the ability to respond to fluctuations in traffic demand or to unforeseen disturbances.